aleksandarLazic1998/TinDog/README.md

 TinDog App

-Description:
-This App was made entirely using Bootstrap5 its only view purpose app doesnt have any funcionality exept a bootstrap
+This App was made entirely using Bootstrap5 its only purpose is to implement, and learn Bootstrap from the scratch.